Learning Association via Track-Detection Matching for Multi-Object Tracking: Related Work

 \textbf{End-to-end tracking.} End-to-end trackers jointly perform detection and association within a single model, avoiding explicit heuristics.
 Since MOTR~\cite{motr}, this line of work has steadily advanced and achieves strong performance on challenging benchmarks such as DanceTrack~\cite{memotr,motip,dancetrack}.
-However, end-to-end methods are computationally expensive to train and deploy~\cite{motr,motip,memot}, and their tightly coupled design reduces modularity and complicates component-level modifications.
+MOTIP~\cite{motip} takes a different direction by formulating online MOT as in-context ID prediction, where historical trajectories provide identity prompts and current detections are classified into the corresponding prompted IDs.
+However, MOTIP is still built around a DETR-style detector and relies on object-level detector embeddings for association, making its computational profile closer to that of end-to-end transformer trackers.
+End-to-end methods are computationally expensive to train and deploy~\cite{motr,motip,memot}, and their tightly coupled design reduces modularity and complicates component-level modifications.
 Our method offers a simpler alternative that retains the benefits of learned association while preserving the efficiency and modularity of tracking-by-detection pipelines.
 By optionally incorporating appearance features, it enables a direct trade-off between accuracy and inference speed.

 \textbf{Offline graph-based methods.} Our work is related to offline graph-based trackers such as MPNTrack~\cite{mpntrack} and SUSHI~\cite{sushi}, which formulate data association as a link prediction problem over spatio-temporal graphs.
 These methods perform global optimization over video clips and exploit long-range temporal context.
 However, they operate offline and require access to future frames, limiting their applicability in real-time scenarios.
 In contrast, our architectural design performs link prediction online by modeling associations between tracks and detections as track continuations.